dsebban/md-blog/f_brackets.md

 oneAndTwoInAList: List[Int] = List(1, 2)
 ```

-Look at what the REPL spits as information, it spits types, `String`, `List[Int]`, ...
+Look at the information the REPL spits out.
+It keeps telling you about types: `String`, `List[Int]` etc. These are all proper types.

-There are all proper types, it's a higher level concept, types can be *instantiated* and produce a value.
+Proper types are a higher level concept than values.
+Let's talk about how they are related: types can be *instantiated* to produce a value and values are a specific *instance* of a type.

-`String` can produce all the string literals you can think up ("a", "ab", ...), if
-we go back to our currency analogy $ can be instantiated to (2$, 3$, ...) or whatever else you can think up.
+`String` can produce all the string literals you can think up ("a", "ab", "algorithmic service operations" etc).
+If we go back to our pricing example, $ can be instantiated to $2, $3, [$49,000,000](https://bigpanda.io/resources/bigpanda-expands-series-b-funding-49-million/)...) or any other amount.

-We just jumped one level on the abstraction scale, your brain can still follow, let's move on to the next level.
+Moving from values to proper types took us up a level of abstraction.
+What do we get if we go one higher?

 # What is a first-order type ?

-In the previous example we said that `List[Int]` is a proper type, but what about
+In the previous example we said that `List[Int]` is a proper type, but what is`List`?
-`List` ?

 ```scala
 scala> val l: List = List(1,2,3)